ibm-mas/gitops/cluster-applications/061-ibm-rbac/README.md

 IBM Resource-Based Access Control (RBAC)
 ===============================================================================
-Installs the IBM RBAC groups, together with the necessary roles and role bindings.
+Installs the IBM RBAC roles and role bindings.
+Groups are managed by the Group Sync Operator.